What Is Kate Middleton And Prince William’s Poland And Germany Schedule, And When Are Children Joining Them?

-Kate Middleton and Prince William are jetting off to Poland and Germany, on their continued “charm offensive.”
-Unlike their trip to France, the couple are bringing along their two adorable children, Prince George and Princess Charlotte.
-Their five-day trip is filled with a variety of cultural activities, memorials, as well as meet business leaders and locals.
+Kate Middleton and Prince William are jetting off to Poland and Germany on their continued “charm offensive.”
+Unlike their trip to France, the couple is bringing along their two adorable children, Prince George and Princess Charlotte.
+Their five-day trip is filled with a variety of cultural activities, memorials, as well as meetings with business leaders and locals.

 Although the schedule has been set for William and Kate, at this time, there has not been any forthcoming information on which events that Prince George and Princess Charlotte will attend.

 July 17 is the day of departure.
-The Duke and Duchess of Cambridge will arriving in Warsaw along with their two children, Prince George and Princess Charlotte
+The Duke and Duchess of Cambridge will arrive in Warsaw along with their two children, Prince George and Princess Charlotte

 - The Duke and Duchess of Cambridge, along with their children Prince George and Princess Charlotte will arrive in Warsaw at midday.

-- The Cambridges will be officially greeted by President Duda and the First Lady at the Presidential Palace, in Warsaw.
-It may be assumed that the entire family will be there to be greeted by the President and First Lady.
+- The Cambridges will be officially greeted by President Duda and the First Lady at the Presidential Palace in Warsaw.
+It may be assumed that the entire family will be there to be greeted by the president and first lady.

 - William and Kate will visit Warsaw Rising Museum.
 The couple will tour the museum and meet with veterans before lighting candles in memory of those involved in the Rising.

-- William and Catherine will visit the Heart, in the Warsaw Spire building.
-Here, they will meet young entrepreneurs, and visit the incubators, tech market-place and pitching sessions from Polish start-ups.
-According to the press release, this event will mark the beginning of a “Warsaw-London bridge” initiative that aims to help small, and up-and-coming Polish businesses access London’s unique opportunities, with the intention to help the young businesses scale up to become global players.
+- William and Catherine will visit the Heart in the Warsaw Spire building.
+Here, they will meet young entrepreneurs and visit the incubators, tech marketplace, and pitching sessions from Polish start-ups.
+According to the press release, this event will mark the beginning of a “Warsaw-London bridge” initiative that aims to help small and up-and-coming Polish businesses access London’s unique opportunities, with the intention to help the young businesses scale up to become global players.

 - The Duke and Duchess are expected to visit Orangery in Łazienki Park in the evening.
 The couple will attend a Queen’s Birthday Party hosted by the British Ambassador, with 600 invited guests expected.
 Prince William is expected to give a speech at this event.